 Raspberry ketone has gained an enviable reputation for boosting weight loss.
 Raspberries are among the tastiest of fruits and raspberry ketone, or frambinone, is among the 230 volatile components which give raspberries their lovely, characteristic scent.
 Open a bottle of raspberry ketone supplements, inhale, and you will instantly recognise the unique sweet aroma.
-Raspberry ketones are widely promoted for weight loss, but is there any evidence that it works?
+Raspberry ketone is widely promoted for weight loss, and there is some evidence that it works.

 Weight gain in later life is associated with an increase in the number of fat cells in the body.
 Known as adipogenesis, this expansion in the size and number of fat cells (adipocytes) involves many different cell receptors and the activation of several genes.

-Once fat cells are mature, they produce fat when you eat more calories than you burn.
-This is fuelled by following a high carbohydrate diet, and the effects of insulin which escorts glucose into fat cells for conversion to fat for storage.
+Once fat cells mature, they store fat when you eat more calories than you burn.
+This is promoted by following a high carbohydrate or high glycaemic index diet, as these trigger the release of insulin.
+Insulin is the main fat-storing hormone in the body, as it escorts glucose into fat cells where excess is converted into fat stores.